The Young Marines Board of Directors

 William L. Smith

-Mr. Smith is a semi-retired senior management consultant who currently serves on the Advisory Board of Piedmont Global Language Services and as a Principal Associate with the U.S. Noetic Group, an affiliate of an Australian-based firm.
+Mr. Smith is a semi-retired senior management consultant who currently serves on the Advisory Board of Piedmont Global Language Solutions and as a Principal Associate with the U.S. Noetic Group, an affiliate of an Australian-based firm.
 A retired Marine officer, he continues his service to America as a member of the Board of Directors of the Young Marines since 2008 and Chairman since 2014.

 A retired senior consultant with LMI, a not-for-profit government consultancy, Mr. Smith’s diverse assignments included: business development executive focused on Department of Defense accounts; General Manager, Saudi Arabia operations; and Regional Director, North Africa with on-site management responsibilities in Tripoli, Libya.
 Mr. Smith has extensive Department of State assignments to include developing an interagency plan to re-establish U.S. diplomatic presence in Libya and a yearlong effort at the U.S. Embassy Kabul to develop plans for an enduring diplomatic presence in Afghanistan post-2014.
 Other key assignments include: supporting the U.S. Institute of Peace and National Defense Panel in a report to Congress on the DoD’s 2009 Quadrennial Defense Review; project lead for year-long effort in Iraq to assist Coalition Force advisors develop sustainment and logistics capacities of Iraqi Security Force ministries; and Lead, Logistics Test and Experimentation Team of Boeing test engineers supporting the Army’s Future Combat System.